martialblog/opentelemetry-workshop/day1/10_Instrumentation/10_metrics.md

 Aggregations are the means by which metric events are processed.
 Example: SumAggregation, LastValueAggregation, ExplicitBucketHistogramAggregation

-The OpenTelemetry API provides a default aggregation for each instrument which can be overridden using a View.
+The OpenTelemetry API provides a default aggregation for each instrument, which can be overridden by a View.

     @@@Python
     view = View(